Sociation/ctoml/README.md

 # CTOML

-A command-line interface tool for reading, writing, and removing values from TOML files.
+A terminal tool for reading, writing, and removing values from TOML files.

 ## Table of Contents